 |Personal Data Forms (Form 100)||For the applicant and theme leaders (maximum of eight Forms 100);|

 |Partner Statements of Interest||A signed letter on official letter head including the full contact information and title of the signatory from each industrial and government partner (letters from federal government departments must be signed at the Director General-level or equivalent).
 Letters not meeting these requirements will be removed.|

 |University Letters||Letters from the host university and/or participating Canadian academic institutions are not required at this stage and will be removed from the application.|

 |International Collaborator Statements of Interest||Each letter should include how the parties would work together and benefit both countries (maximum of five international letters accepted)|

 |Cover Letters||Cover letters are optional but are not included in the peer reviewer assessment|

 An Application for a Grant (Form 101, pages 1, 2 and 3) can be prepared using the On-line System, but two printed copies must be mailed, along with an unlocked electronic copy of the preliminary application saved into a single PDF document.
 Preliminary applications cannot be submitted online.
 All preliminary applications must follow the NSERC On-line Presentation and Attachment Standards.

 Preliminary Application Review

-Preliminary applications are reviewed by the selection panels for Strategic Partnership Grants for Projects.
-NSERC, subsequent to the panels' recommendations, will invite full applications based on the proposal's strength in the following criteria:the strategic importance of the proposed research topic:
+Preliminary applications are reviewed by Strategic Partnership Grants selection committee(s).
+Subsequent to committee recommendations, NSERC will invite full applications based on the proposal's strength in the following criteria:

 A full application includes: